Letter from President Ron Liebowitz

 How will you draw on the expertise of faculty, staff, and your fellow students here at Middlebury, as well as on networks of relevant people off-campus, including alumni, to develop a project that is both practical and can be implemented within the budget of $10,000?

-There will be an information session held on January 14th at 6pm at 118 South Main Street.
-Attending will be former Davis Peace Project recipients.
-Applications are due Monday, January 27th, 2014.
-If you have questions before then, please feel free to email Elizabeth Robinson ’84, Director of the Programs on Creativity and Innovation, and Co-Director of the Center for Social Entrepreneurship, at firstname.lastname@example.org.
+An informal information session was already held in early October, but there will be another one this Monday, November 3rd at 4:30 in Library 201.
+Attending will be former Davis Peace Project recipients to explain their funded projects and answer any questions.
+Applications are due Monday, January 12, 2015 to email@example.com.
+If you have questions before then, please feel free to email Heather Neuwirth ’08, associate Director of Programs on Creativity and Innovation and the Center for Social Entrepreneurship at firstname.lastname@example.org.